 Filing taxes can be complex and intimidating.
 If you file your taxes incorrectly, you could face fines and legal ramifications from the IRS.
 Understanding how to file your taxes can save you a great deal of time, money, and frustration.
 Common tax filings include either filing as Head of Household, Single, or Married Filing Jointly.
-How should you file your taxes for the upcoming tax season?
-We’ll cover both the Head of Household and Single filing status in greater detail below.

-Are There Advantages of Filing as the Head of Household?
+Are there advantages of filing as the Head of Household?

 We all pay taxes as a percentage of our overall income.
 However, those who file as Head of Household often pay less tax on their income as a percentage than those who file taxes as Single.
 Tax brackets update yearly, but taxpayers gain a meaningful advantage when they file as Head of Household.
-For example, in 2022, Single filers started paying 22% tax when their income reached $41,775.
-If you filed as the Head of Household, the 22% tax didn’t start until your income reached $55,900.
-It’s in your best interest to find out if you qualify for Head of Household filing status.

 What Qualifies a Person as Head of Household?